figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ### Verify And Access Wallet

-After Generating and capturing the list of codes, you will again need to verify the key-phrase( list of codes), where you have to fill in the blanks in order to access your account.
+* Step 3- After Generating and capturing the list of codes, you will again need to verify the key-phrase( list of codes), where you have to fill in the blanks in order to access your account.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/verify-key-phrase.png)